LukaLominadze/NigoziEngine/README.md

 ***

 ## Platform
-The engine primarly supports Windows.
+The engine primarly is supported on Windows and Linux.

 ## Getting Started
 Visual Studio 2020 (and above) is recommended.